sh136708/bob2025_syedhaider/README.md

 # Math Buddy System - README

 Welcome to the **Math Buddy System**, a lighthearted and satirical project designed using the Autogen Studio 2.0 platform.
 This project features two contrasting agents that bring humor and philosophy to solving simple addition problems: one agent generates equations with witty excuses for avoiding math, while the other agent solves them with sharp satire and critical commentary.

+On the practical and flip side, I can see how this could be turned into a helpful flow with a "GFI sales agent" potentially calling a "GFI troubleshooting agent", with each agent maintaining their focus and skills.

 Please watch this loom for a walkthrough of the project: https://www.loom.com/share/ce2c41d2f806441a8201c82840a8261f?sid=0258f7f1-8011-4c9a-845a-896ba39f6b7e